peerigon/alamid-schema/README.md

 #### .validate(model: Object[, callback: Function]): Promise

 Validate given model using the schema definitions.
-Callback will be called/Promise will be fulfilled with a validation object with `result` (Boolean) and `failedFields` (Object) containing the error codes.
+Callback will be called/Promise will be fulfilled with a validation object with `result` (Boolean) and `errors` (Object) containing the error codes.